adrianbj/BatchChildEditor/README.md

 BatchChildEditor
 ================

-Processwire module for quick batch creation and editing of child page titles and names.
+Processwire module for quick batch creation, editing, sorting, and deletion of all children under a given page.

 This module adds a new section at the bottom of the Children Tab when editing a page.
 You can choose to: